OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/ToonMap.md

         default: 45.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">This attribute sets the threshold angle (in degree units) to draw creases.
+        <p class="scene-class-attr-comment">This attribute sets the threshold angle (in degree units) to draw creases.
 The more the threshold angle is, the less the creases are traced.</p>

     </p>